dashbuilder/dashbuilder/dashbuilder-distros/src/main/wildfly10/README.md

 * The application is based on the J2EE container managed authentication  mechanism.
 This means that the login itself is delegated to the application server.

-* To create users and define the roles use the command line utility provided by JBoss EAP at `$JBOSS_HOME/bin/add-user.sh`.
+* To create users and define the roles use the command line utility provided by JBoss WildFly at `$JBOSS_HOME/bin/add-user.sh`.

 * The application roles are defined at [web.xml](./WEB-INF/web.xml) file.
 Roles can be used to create access profiles and define custom authorization policies.
 There exist a single application role named `admin`.
 In order to use the application, create a user with role `admin`.

 * The application uses the JBoss' default security domain as you can see [here](./WEB-INF/jboss-web.xml).
 Alternatively, you can define your own security domain and use, for instance, an LDAP, a database, or whatever mechanism you want to use as your credential storage.
-There are plenty of examples in the JBoss EAP documentation about.
+There are plenty of examples in the JBoss WildFly documentation about.

 Feel free to change any settings regarding the application security and, once finished, to generate a distribution war that fits your needs.